camaraproject/Commonalities/documentation/CAMARA-API-Event-Subscription-and-Notification-Guide.md

 Note: For operational and troubleshooting purposes it is relevant to accommodate use of `x-correlator` header attribute.
 API listener implementations have to be ready to support and receive this data.

-### 3.2. `subscription-begins` event
+### 3.2. `subscription-started` event

-Specific event notification type "subscription-begins" is defined to inform listener about subscription initiation.
+Specific event notification type "subscription-started" is defined to inform listener about subscription initiation.
+It is an optional event.
+Recommended to be considered for asynchronous subscription creation models.

 It is used when subscription creation request (POST /subscriptions) is managed asynchronously.
 For this specific event, the `data` must feature `initiationReason` attribute.